 Lake Michigan and its tributaries in Indiana provide a number of fishing opportunities for salmon, trout, perch, whitefish, and other species.

 Any trout or salmon taken from the Lake Michigan tributaries defined in this section must be hooked in the mouth.
 Foul-hooked fish must be returned to the water from which they were foul-hooked.

 - The bag limit for yellow perch is 15 while fishing Indiana waters (even if you have a fishing license from a neighboring state).

 - You can take bowfin, buffalo, carp, gar, shad, and sucker from Lake Michigan with a bow and arrow.

-- You cannot use a trot line (power line), set line or throw line to take fish from Lake Michigan.
+- You cannot use a trot line, set line, or throw line to take fish from Lake Michigan.